bettaibi/remind_me/README.md

 # remind_me
 Remind_me is a personal pwd application.
-The main idea of the app is to build my own world of word (your own English database), which helps to memorise vocabulary.
+The main idea of the app is to build your own English world of word (your own database), which helps you to memorise vocabulary.